aitgon/wopmars/docs/content/wrapper.rst

 Describing tables: ``specify_input_table`` and ``specify_output_table``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**WoPMaRS** makes its `Toolwrapper` able to read and write entries in a database.
+**WopMars** makes its `Toolwrapper` able to read and write entries in a database.
 Like for the files, the `tool wrappers` have to specify in which table of the database they will read (input tables) and in which they will write (output tables).
 So, the ``Toolwrapper`` class implements the methods ``specify_input_table`` and ``specify_output_table``.
 However, this time, the Strings contained in the returned list are associated with both the variables containing the table models and the name of the tables itself.

 The final user have to write the same table names as keys in the `table` part of the definition file (see :doc:`User Manual </use>`) and the path to the models associated with those tables as the values to specify which one the `Toolwrapper` should use.
 Usually, a `Toolwrapper` is closely related to a specific model but we can imagine that if two models are similar for a given `Toolwrapper`, it could use one or the other independantly (for example, if a model B inherit from the model A, then every `Toolwrapper` able to use A should be able to use B too).